Local Rescue Group Saves 200th Animal

 The celebration for TFF and Sweet P was not short-lived because she was adopted only a few days after taking up residence at TFF.
 She now enjoys the love and affection of a wonderful family in Whispering Pines along with the company of an older canine brother.
 Mr. Ficarro concluded: “This result simply ratifies our mission and re-enforces our purpose.
 If an animal is adoptable, it deserves our efforts, as a community, to find it a suitable home.”

-TFF is a 501(c)(3) charitable organization whose mission is to reduce and ultimately eliminate the unnecessary killing of homeless adoptable animals in Moore County and elsewhere in North Carolina.
-For more information about TFF if you wish to adopt, volunteer or make a donation, visit www.farleyfoundationnc.com.
+TFF is a 501(c)(3) charitable organization whose mission is to help reduce and ultimately eliminate the unnecessary killing of homeless adoptable animals in Moore County and elsewhere in North Carolina.